 - Care of the employee’s own serious health condition

-While not required by federal or state law, it is commonplace for employers to provide some standard benefits for their employees.
-This directly impacts your employees’ sense of safety and well-being, which will in turn impact their work performance, and that impacts your bottom line.
+While not required by federal or state law, it is common for employers to provide some standard benefits for their employees.
+Offering benefits directly impacts your employees’ sense of well-being, which may impact your staff’s work performance.

 Here are some of the more common employee benefits:

-Encompassing both health and dental insurance, medical insurance is one of the more expensive benefits, but it’s also one of the most important to your employees.
-Most employers only pay a percentage of the premium charged per employee, passing the rest of that cost to the employee via his or her paycheck.
+Many employers only pay a percentage of the premium charged per worker, passing the rest of that cost to the employee via his or her paycheck.
 As further incentive, some employers elect to pay the entire health insurance premium per employee.

 Flexible Spending Accounts (FSA)

-- Medical Expense: This money can be used to cover the costs of medical expenses that your health insurance does not cover (i.e. prescription or office visit co-pays or procedures).
-It can be used for all types of healthcare expenses, including vision, dental and, in some cases, chiropractic work.
+- Medical expense: This money can be used to cover the costs of medical expenses that your health insurance does not cover (i.e., prescriptions, office visit copayments or procedures).
+It can be used for many types of healthcare expenses, including vision and dental costs.

-- Dependent Care: Pre-tax contributions up to $5,000 are allowed annually in this type of FSA.
-It is generally used to pay for the daycare expenses for employees with children under the age of 13.
+- Dependent care: Pre-tax contributions up to $5,000 per family are allowed annually in this type of FSA.
+The funds are generally used to pay daycare expenses for employees with children under the age of 13.

-- Health Premiums: If you choose not to offer health insurance, you can instead offer your employees a Health Premium FSA.
-The money your employees choose to contribute to this account can be applied toward health insurance premiums they may elect to get on their own.
+- Health premiums: If you choose not to offer health insurance, you can instead offer your employees a Health Premium FSA.
+The money that your employees contribute to this account can be applied toward health insurance premiums that employees pay for on their own.